MMC Benefits Handbook

 Managing Your Elections

-My transit or parking provider is not currently available in the WageWorks catalog.
+My transit or parking provider is not currently available in the HealthEquity catalog.
 Will my provider be added at a later date?

-You are encouraged to notify WageWorks of transit and parking providers that are not included in its catalog.
-WageWorks will then contact the provider and attempt to establish a relationship.
-Of course, you can still use WageWorks even if your provider is not included in the catalog.
+You are encouraged to notify HealthEquity of transit and parking providers that are not included in its catalog.
+HealthEquity will then contact the provider and attempt to establish a relationship.
+Of course, you can still use HealthEquity even if your provider is not included in the catalog.

 What if my transit provider increases fares?

 No. According to IRS regulations, all before-tax transit and parking expenses must be elected and pre-paid prior to the benefit month.
-Unless you account for anticipated reimbursement expenses beforehand by setting aside a specified dollar amount prior to the monthly deadline in your WageWorks account, you cannot be reimbursed for your expense.
-Keep in mind that if you do not submit receipts for the money you set aside for "Pay Me Back" within 180 days of making an election, you will forfeit the remaining balance.
+Unless you account for anticipated reimbursement expenses beforehand by setting aside a specified dollar amount prior to the monthly deadline in your HealthEquity account, you cannot be reimbursed for your expense.
+Keep in mind that if you do not submit for reimbursement for the money you set aside for "Pay Me Back" within 180 days of making an election, you will forfeit the remaining balance.
+You have the option to submit for reimbursement with or without a receipt.
+If you choose to submit for reimbursement without a receipt – make sure you have selected that specific radio button that indicates you are submitting with no receipt and also check the box to attest that you have incurred a parking expense when prompted.

 I pay for my parking up front once a year, but TRIP asks for a monthly contribution.
 How do I use TRIP's "Pay Me Back" feature?

-I recently received a call from a WageWorks representative questioning my order.
+I recently received a call from a HealthEquity representative questioning my order.
 Why did I receive this call?